 Yes, tmux is full of awesome (and wayyy better than screen), but please don’t just ssh on your host and start the service in a tmux or screen.
 You have nothing that brings the daemon back up if it crashes.
 You can’t restart it on 10 servers without ssh’ing on 10 servers, get the screen and Ctrl-C it.
 Granted, it’s easy in the beginning but it doesn’t scale and lacks basic features that simple-to-use tools have to offer.

-My favorite one is supervisord.
+A common favorite is supervisord.
 A definition for a service looks as simple as:

 [program:yourapp] command=/path/to/venv/bin/gunicorn_django --config deploy/gunicorn-config.py settings/production.py user=yourapp directory=/apps/yourapp